kasik96/VS-Latte/README.md

 * Support Snippets.

 ### Bugs and Ideas
-* If you found bug or you have an idea, let me now on GitHub :)
+* If you found a bug or you have an idea, let me know on GitHub :)
 * https://github.com/kasik96/VS-Latte

 ### Thanks to